ysugimoto/ginger/README.md

 ### Create function

-To create new function, run the `ginger fucntion create --name [function name]` command.
+To create new function, run the `ginger function create --name [function name]` command.

 `ginger` creates function structure under the `functions/` directory, and write out to configuration of `Ginger.toml`.